NWChemEx/NWChemEx/docs/README.md

 Building the documentation
 ==========================

-Building is done by running:
+Building the documentation is done by running:

 ```
 python3 build_docs.py
 ```

-in the `SDE/docs` directory.
+in the `NWChemEx/docs` directory.
 If this runs successfully you will get two additional directories: `build` and `doxyoutput`.
 The actual documentation can be viewed by opening `docs/build/html/index.html` in a web browser.